rrebusit/binomial/README.md

 # newton-method
-for csuc math course MATH 461 numerical analysis
+for csuc math course MATH 461 numerical analysis finding root of polynomial in C++